 Narrow picket spacing of only 3/4″

 See more on Sloping Grades (Option B)

-T]he site features the contemporary drive gates, mounted to a steel frame and automated with LiftMaster armature motors.
+The site features the contemporary wood drive gates, mounted to a steel frame and automated with LiftMaster armature motors.
 Option B in the sloping grade options sees just the bottom horizontal rail parallel to the grade, with each picket individually cut to a tapered length.
 More on Sloping Grade Options

 Shown with the pedestrian entry gate on the left, modified from gate style #71.
 The fence panels are modified from fence style #38

-The left leaf of our modern driveway gates #11 -1 with the entry pedestrian gate.
+he left leaf of our modern wood driveway gates #11 -1 with the entry pedestrian gate.

 To mitigate the glare of traffic headlights, the lower pickets of the contemporary drive gates #11-1 are set at only 3/4″ spacing.
 If you stand 5º to the left or right, at a minimum of 10′ distance, there is no visibility between the pickets.
 A solution we’ve employed on fence panels and garden gates to the same effect.

 he Liftmaster Armature motors, mounted to a steel plate that is welded to the steel posts prior to wrapping the posts.
 The other end machine-bolts to the gate’s steel frame along the bottom rail.
 The steel frame was later boxed in on this project.

 When the posts are wrapped, an exposed plate is mortised, as shown, that allows the adjustable hinge to weld to both the steel core post, and the steel gate frame.

 Boxing in the steel frames is different from our Option #3, with the fully embedded steel frames.
 Here the installer builds a box, covering the steel frame only.